Top 20 Famous Scottish Solo Singers (With Videos)

-Top 20 Scottish Singers and Solo Artists (with videos)
+Top 20 Scottish Solo Singers (with videos)

 It's a personal take on who the people I think would be at the top of my list based on many factors such as quality, influence, popularity and success but not necessarily all of the above.